Rutlawski/Test-Automation---Selenium-Java/README.md

-# Test-Automation - Selenium + Java
+# Test Automation - Selenium + Java

 This repository contains some test cases written in **Java** in _Selenium_ during my learning.